lebigot/realtime_annotate/README.rst

 Installation and platforms
 ==========================

 The program runs directly with Python 3.4+.
-Patches for support for earlier Python versions are welcome.

 It runs on Unix (including OS X).

-Windows support would require replacing the curses module with an alternative: patches are welcome.
+Patches for supporting earlier Python versions, or Windows are welcome.
+Support for earlier versions would require at least a replacement of the ``enum`` standard module.
+Windows support would require replacing the curses module with an alternative.

 Usage
 =====